Brain Tumours

 • Sensory changes

-If you have such unexplained symptoms, you should see a doctor.
-Your doctor can evaluate your symptoms and make an appropriate referral to a neurosurgeon for further evaluation and investigations to rule out brain tumours.
-Having an early diagnosis is very important for the management of brain tumours.
+If you are experiencing such unexplained symptoms, you should see a doctor.
+Your doctor can evaluate your symptoms and make an appropriate referral to a Singapore neurosurgeon for further evaluation and investigations to rule out brain tumours.
+An early diagnosis is important for the management of brain tumours.

 What can I expect during my first consultation?

-He will then arrange various investigations based on these findings, such as MRI or CT brain scans, to confirm or rule out the causes.
+Next, a thorough neurological examination will be performed to assess your current health.
+Based on these findings, your doctor may order additional tests, such as MRI or CT brain scans, to either confirm or rule out potential causes.

-Subsequently, the doctor will explain these findings and investigations, and the possible treatment options.
+Subsequently, the doctor will explain these findings and investigations, the discuss possible brain tumour treatment options with you.
 Rest assured, your doctor will work with you to develop a treatment plan best suited to your condition.

 How are Brain Tumours diagnosed?

-1. Magnetic Resonance Imaging (MRI) brain with contrast
+1. Magnetic Resonance Imaging (MRI) brain scan with contrast

-A basic imaging study used to diagnose a brain tumour.
+A basic imaging study which is used to diagnose a brain tumour.
 A gadolinium-based dye or contrast is administered via IV for the test, enhancing and improving the clarity of the MRI scans.

 3. Functional MRI

-A functional MRI is a more sophisticated imaging study done before an operation that helps clarify the location of the tumour with the important functional areas in the brain.
+A functional MRI is a more sophisticated imaging study done before an operation that helps clarify the location of the tumour relative to important functional areas in the brain.

 4. MRI perfusion scan